- What We Do

 As the Executive Director of the San Mateo Resource Conservation District, I get to work with land owners in every watershed in coastal San Mateo County to restore and maintain the health of our local landscape.
 And I get to learn from amazing staff, like Irina Kogan, our project manager.

 I’m especially proud of our recent work within the Butano Creek watershed.
-This was a creek completely out of balance that, through partnership with POST, we’re bringing back to life.
+This was a creek completely out of balance that, through a partnership with POST, we’re bringing back to life.
 Watch the video to hear the whole story:

 Over the last century, people have moved the creek out of the way of their roads, farms and homes, straightened it and cleared the wood out of it.
 The hope was to move water off their land as quickly as possible.
 And it worked, at least upstream.
 However, without anything to slow the water down, the creek became more like a fire hose and started to cut down deeper and deeper.